akkeris/docs/how-akkeris-works.md

 ### Tying it all together

-The concepts explained here can be though of as those related to creating, building and launching an application \(or site\), and those that involve the runtime maintenance and operation of applications \(or sites\).
+The concepts explained here can be thought of as creating, building and launching an application \(or site\), and those that involve the runtime maintenance and operation of applications \(or sites\).

-From creating an application, to creating a site, to launching applications Akkeris provides first-class automated mechanisms for building, scaling and maintaining applications in a globalized way.
+From creating an application, to creating a site, to launching applications, Akkeris provides first-class automated mechanisms for building, scaling and maintaining applications in a globalized way.